 Whatever the case, the abandoned malls of yesterday aren't likely to be renovated.
 They'll probably be leveled to make way for the next Southdale, or the next big, glamorous advance in commerce.

-If you liked this visual dive into the abandoned malls of America, check out these haunting images of abandoned Detroit.
+If you liked this visual dive into the empty malls of America, check out these haunting images of abandoned Detroit.
 Then, take a look at these photos of strangely beautiful abandoned places.